Bilayer graphene quantum dots as a quantum simulator of Haldane topological quantum matter

 The bilinear–biquadratic (BLBQ) spin-1 Hamiltonian

 where $\vec{S}_i$ is the spin operator acting on site $i$, and $J$ is the exchange coupling, $\beta$ is a tunable parameter that controls the strength of the biquadratic interaction, and $L$ is the number of sites.
 For even $L$, and $\beta < 1/3$, the low-energy spectrum consists of a singlet ground state, followed by a triplet and a quintuplet.
 In particular, for two spins, the energy gaps are given by (see SM for details), $\Delta_{TQ}=2J$, $\Delta_{ST}=J(1-3\beta)$.
 The bilinear-biquadratic spin-1 model exhibits the Haldane phase for $-1 < \beta < 1$, a topologically ordered phase first predicted by Haldane for the $S=1$ antiferromagnetic Heisenberg chain.
 This phase is characterized by a gapped bulk spectrum and fractionalized spin-1/2 edge states, despite the bulk being made of integer spins~\cite{haldane_physlett_1983,affleck_prl_1987}.

 Using these expressions, we can map the dQD spectrum onto an effective BLBQ model and extract the corresponding $J$ and $\beta$ parameters.
-The upper panel of Fig.~\ref{fig:BLBQfit} shows the low energy levels from the fitted BLBQ and Heisenberg models as a function of interaction strength.
+Figure~\ref{fig:BLBQfit}(a) shows the low energy levels from the fitted BLBQ and Heisenberg models as a function of interaction strength.
 The blue dashed lines show the energies of the double quantum dot.
 The BLBQ Hamiltonian reproduces exactly the two low-energy gaps of two coupled quantum dots, containing two electrons each.
-The lower panel of Fig.~\ref{fig:BLBQfit} shows the fitted value of $J$ and $\beta$ for different values of the ratio between kinetic and Coulomb interacting terms.
+Figure~\ref{fig:BLBQfit}(b) shows the fitted value of $J$ and $\beta$ for different values of the ratio between kinetic and Coulomb interacting terms.

 For stronger interactions, $\beta$ is near zero, becoming more negative as the interaction strength decreases.
 This behavior is consistent with numerical~\cite{soniBubbard2BLBQ2022} and perturbative~\cite{tanakaOriginBiquadraticExchange2018} results in multiorbital Hubbard models, where the largest values of $|\beta|$ are obtained when the Hubbard interaction $U$ is reduced.
 In the perturbative limit where an expansion in $t/U$ is valid, the bilinear term $J$ appears at lowest order while the biquadratic term (proportional to $\beta$) appears at next-to-leading order.
 The minimum value shown here for weak interaction is $\beta\approx-0.5$, which is still inside the Haldane phase region.
 The sign of $\beta$ reflects the structure of the effective spin Hamiltonian emerging from multiorbital superexchange~\cite{tanakaOriginBiquadraticExchange2018,soniBubbard2BLBQ2022}.